Lipolysis on Lipid Droplets: Mathematical Modelling and Numerical Discretisations: Introduction

 Lipolysis, also known as lipid hydrolysis, is the splitting of ester bonds in TGs by the addition of water releasing the fundamental components of three FAs and the glycerol backbone \cite{schweiger2014}.
 Lipolysis is an essential metabolic process as the body requires FAs for the build-up of the phospholipid bilayer surrounding every cell and many other purposes.
 During times of starvation or high energy consuming activities, our body processes TGs stored in LDs and the released FAs are used for ATP production, which provides cellular energy in the body.

 In white adipose tissues, lipolysis involves a coordinated process catalysed by three enzymes \cite{zimmermann1383}.
-Figure~\ref{fig:lipid3} provides a simplified schematic diagram: lipolysis is regulated by the activation of the enzyme adipose triglyceride lipase (ATGL) via the regulatory protein comparative gene identification-58 (CGI-58).
-The enzyme ATGL degrades TGs producing diglycerides (DGs, a glycerol backbone with two attached FAs) and a first free FA.
+Figure~\ref{fig:lipolysis} provides a simplified schematic diagram: lipolysis is regulated by the activation of the enzyme adipose triglyceride lipase (ATGL) via the regulatory protein comparative gene identification-58 (CGI-58).
+The enzyme ATGL hydrolyses TGs producing diglycerides (DGs, a glycerol backbone with two attached FAs) and a first free FA.
 Then, another enzyme called hormone-sensitive lipase (HSL) hydrolyses DGs producing monoglycerides (MGs, a glycerol backbone with one attached FA) and a second free FA.
 Finally, the enzyme monoglyceride lipase (MGL) breaks down MGs to release the glycerol backbone and a third free FA.

-The scheme depicted in Figure~\ref{fig:lipid3} is a simplification of the \textit{in vivo} situation: Firstly, other enzymes are known to degrade TGs, but in white adipose tissues, those are believed to be negligible in a first approach.
+The scheme depicted in Figure~\ref{fig:lipolysis} is a simplification of the \textit{in vivo} situation: Firstly, other enzymes are known to degrade TGs, but in white adipose tissues, those are believed to be negligible in a first approach.
 Secondly, ATGL is capable to also hydrolyse DGs (besides TGs), yet significantly less efficiently than HSL.
 Similarly, HSL is able to also hydrolyse TGs (besides DGs), but much less prominently than ATGL, which is believed to be the key regulator of lipolysis.

-Thirdly, ATGL is a remarkable enzyme in the sense that besides its hydrolytic activities with substrate TGs (and DGs, which we neglect), it catalyses a transacylation reaction which transfers an FA from one DG to another DG:
+Thirdly, ATGL is a remarkable enzyme in the sense that besides its hydrolytic activities with substrate TGs (and DGs, which we neglect), it catalyses a transacylation reaction which transfers an FA from one DG to another DG as shown in Figure~\ref{fig:transacylation}.